MicrosoftDocs/entra-docs/docs/id-governance/manage-workflow-onprem.md

 ---
 title: Manage user account tasks for hybrid users (preview)
-description: An how to article on how to edit a user account related task to run for hybrid users with lifecycle workflows.
+description: An how to article on how to edit a user account related task to run for hybrid users with Lifecycle workflows.
 author: owinfreyATL
 ms.author: owinfrey
 manager: amycolannino
 ms.service: active-directory
 ms.workload: identity
 ms.topic: how-to
-ms.date: 2/13/2024
+ms.date: 2/14/2024
 ms.subservice: compliance
 ms.custom: template-how-to